 On the other hand, as children learn from observing the world around them, AIs learn from datasets – including imitating the bias in them, as demonstrated in a study where an AI identified a man standing next to a stove as a woman.
 As with a child imitating bias, the AI needs guidance.
 Nurturing AI so that it matures, developing capability and responsibility, involves finding the right combination of controlling and letting go.
 Just as businesses need to grow more agile, shifting to a paradigm of coordinating-and-cultivating, their AI must learn to become a symbiotic member of this ecosystem.
 Learn more about robotics and their business process applications: BEFORE UNLEASHING THE BOTS – A GUIDE TO PROCESS-FIRST ROBOTICS

-Here at Velocity we are excited to see which tech trends the second half of 2018 will bring us and how these will enable us to better support our clients and develop cutting-edge business solutions.
+Here at Velocity IT we are excited to see which tech trends the second half of 2018 will bring us and how these will enable us to better support our clients and develop cutting-edge business solutions.
 Learn more about the services we offer.